Direct electrical modulation of surface response in a single plasmonic nanoresonator: Experiment

-\paragraph*{Experiment} To experimentally investigate the effect of charging on the plasmonic resonance, we conducted dark-field scattering measurements on electrically connected nanoresonators, as depicted in Fig.~2A.
-The plasmonic resonators under investigation are fabricated from 50\,nm thick single crystalline gold microplatelets\,\cite{krauss2018controlled}, using a two-step focused ion beam (FIB) milling process (similar to the procedure in Ref.\,\cite{meier2022controlling}).
+To experimentally investigate the effect of charging on the plasmonic resonance, we conducted dark-field scattering measurements on electrically connected nanoresonators, as depicted in Fig.~\ref{fig:fig2}a.
+The plasmonic resonators under investigation are fabricated from 50\,nm thick single crystalline gold microplatelets\,\cite{krauss2018controlled}, using a two-step focused ion beam (FIB) milling process (similar to the procedure in Ref.\,\onlinecite{meier2022controlling}).
 The first step involved Ga-FIB to create the rough shape of the resonator and connector.
-Then, He-FIB was employed to refine the structure's final shape with high precision.
-An example of a 180\,nm long nanoresonator is shown in the inset of Fig.~2B.
-The resonance was recorded by spectrally tuning a supercontinuum white-light laser using a narrowband filter with polarization along the long-axis of the resonator (for more details see Supplementary Sections\,2.1-3).
-The scattering spectrum $S$ is proportional to the ratio of the power scattered by the structure $P$ and the incoming intensity $I$ (see Supplementary Sections\,2.3-4).
-In Fig.~2B, we plot the normalized scattering spectra of 80\,nm wide resonators with lengths ranging from 180\,nm to 100\,nm.
-To retrieve the change in scattering we drive the system using a sinusoidal voltage with an amplitude $V$ at frequency $\nu_\mathrm{0}$ and employ a phase-sensitive lock-in amplifier to detect both the amplitude $\Delta P$ and the phase $\phi$ of the voltage-modulated scattered power, as illustrated in Fig.~2A.
-The unperturbed scattered power $P_0$ was recorded using an optical powermeter placed in one of the branches of the detection system (see Supplementary Figure\,S10).
-By repeating the measurement across the spectrum for a voltage amplitude of 10\,V at a linear frequency of 24\,kHz, we observe a purely in-phase lock-in signal ($\phi$ = {0, $\pi$}) at the fundamental frequency for the relative change of scattering shown in Fig.~2C (see Supplementary Section\,2.5).
+Then, He-FIB was employed to refine the structure's final shape with precision.
+An example of a 180\,nm long nanoresonator is shown in the inset of Fig.~\ref{fig:fig2}b.
+The shape of the resonance was probed with a supercontinuum white-light laser, spectrally tuned using a narrowband filter, with its collimated beam polarized along the long-axis of the resonator (for more details see Supplementary Section\,2.1).
+The scattering signal $S$ is proportional to the ratio of the power scattered by the structure $P$ and the incoming intensity $I$ (see Supplementary Section\,2.2-3).
+In Fig.~\ref{fig:fig2}b, we plot the normalized scattering spectra of 80\,nm wide resonators with lengths ranging from 180\,nm down to 100\,nm.
+To retrieve the change in scattering we drive the system using a sinusoidal voltage with an amplitude $V$ at frequency $\nu_\mathrm{0}$ and employ a phase-sensitive lock-in amplifier to detect both the amplitude $\Delta P$ and the phase $\phi$ of the voltage-modulated scattered power, as illustrated in Fig.~\ref{fig:fig2}a.
+The unperturbed scattered power $P_0$ was recorded using an optical powermeter placed in one of the branches of the detection system (see Supplementary Figure\,S4).
+By repeating the measurement across the spectrum for a voltage amplitude of 10\,V at a linear frequency of 24\,kHz, we observe a purely in-phase lock-in signal ($\phi$ = {0, $\pi$}) at the fundamental frequency for the relative change of scattering as shown in Fig.~\ref{fig:fig2}c (see Supplementary Section\,2.4).